 | ≤5 mm | 50 mm | Sharper focus, better detail |

-| 5–10 mm | 63.5 mm | Deeper focal depth, better clarity |
+| 5–10 mm | 63.5 mm | Deeper focal depth, better clarity on thicker acrylic |

-- Recommended: Side-blowing + bottom airflow
+- Recommended: side-blowing + bottom ventilation

-Single-Pass vs. Double-Pass
+Single-Pass vs. Double-Pass (When 2 Passes Make Sense)

 | Thickness | Recommendation |